Four major Thai companies had already invested in Pakistan while another four were exploring new opportunities for investment in Pakistan.

 He said Thailand and Pakistan had been discussing Free Trade Agreement (FTA) since 2013 and hopefully it would be finalized very soothe n.
 He said Thailand was a major destination for tourists and last year around 80,000 Pakistani tourists visited the country.

 He said political consultation at the secretary level and meetings of the Joint Economic Commission would be held during this year to further bolster economic relations between Pakistan and Thailand.
 He said that Pakistan had been actively participating in Asian Cooperation Dialogue while Thailand also supported Pakistan in its entry to ASEAN Regional Forum.

 “In 2004 both countries signed MoU (Memorandum of Understanding) on Anti Terrorism and other related crimes”, he added.
 LCCI President Irfan Iqbal Sheikh said that Pakistan and Thailand enjoyed strong diplomatic relations based on mutual trust.
 He said that traditionally, Thailand and Pakistan had also been enjoying steady trade relations.
 Thailand comes at 9th place among the top importing countries and at 24th place among the top exporting countries for Pakistan.

-They said that active engagement of the business community and diplomatic missions of the two countries, exchange of trade delegations, exhibitions of products and socio-cultural programmes in each others country could prove handy in further improving people to people contacts.
+They said that active engagement of the business community and diplomatic missions of the two countries, exchange of trade delegations, exhibitions of products, and socio-cultural programs in each other country could prove handy in further improving people to people contacts.